 A visual representation of server activity, resources, or other metric over time.
-You monitor graphs using the Reports and Graphs page.
+You view graphs using the Metrics view.

 See Also metric.

 heartbeat

 An implementation detail from MySQL Enterprise Monitor 2.x that is no longer present.
 A heartbeat signal that is sent from an Agent to the Service Manager was defined as the heartbeat, and was present in the connecting URL.